hardisgroupcom/sfdx-hardis/README.md

   -p, --path=path                                                                   Path to the file export project

-  -s, --startchunknumber=startchunknumber                                           [default: 0] Chunk number to start
+  -s, --startchunknumber=startchunknumber                                           Chunk number to start from
-                                                                                    from

   -t, --polltimeout=polltimeout                                                     [default: 300000] Timeout in MS for
                                                                                     Bulk API calls